-A conservatory has been added to the rear of the property and since its construction a felt covered roof has replaced the original roof covering.
+A cloakroom has been installed within the ground floor accommodation.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.